vendia/blog/posts/2022-04-26-3-body-problem-solution-example.md

 Combining centralized, private, and public chain approaches yields the best business outcome, with each contributing its unique benefits.

 ### Read the backstory
-To track how we landed on this conclusion, revisit the three previous posts in this series:
+To track how we landed on this conclusion, revisit the three previous posts in this series led by Vendia CEO and co-founder Tim Wagner as he examines the relationship between public and private blockchains and their relationship with centralized IT technology:*
 1. The Three-body problem, Part 1 | [The 3 key elements of modern IT solutions](https://www.vendia.net/blog/private-vs-public-blockchains)
 2. The three-body problem, Part 2 | [Strengths and weaknesses of centralized IT, private chains, and public chains](https://www.vendia.net/blog/blockchains-vs-cloud-and-it)
-3. The three-body problem, Part 3 | [Comparing approaches with the Adobe Stock™️ example](https://www.vendia.net/blog/nft-it-business-example)
+3. The three-body problem, Part 3 | [Real-world examples: How the 3 bodies impact NFTs and the imaging business](https://www.vendia.net/blog/nft-it-business-example)

+## Discover next-gen blockchain
+**Vendia Share combines the trust of blockchain with the speed and scale of serverless, so your enterprise gets controlled, permissioned single source of truth for real-time data sharing across partners, geographies, clouds, and applications.
+[Learn more](https://www.vendia.net/use-cases/next-gen-blockchain)**